rtCamp/rt-newrelic-browser/readme.txt

 = 1.0.3 =
 * Added constants for URL.
-* Updated uninstall.php to support WordPress Multisite.
+* Updated uninstall.php to support clean uninstallation on WordPress Multisite.